Yossrizal/word-game/README.md

 - `dict/answers.txt` — words the game chooses from
 - `dict/allowed.txt` — valid guesses (auto-merged with answers on load)

 Both files ship with a comprehensive five-letter English dictionary (~14 855 entries).
-To use your own:
+To swap in your own vocabulary:

 1. Replace either/both files with your word lists (one 5-letter word per line; case-insensitive).
 2. Refresh the browser — the app re-fetches the files on startup.

-If the files can’t be fetched (e.g. server misconfiguration), the app falls back to a tiny built-in list and shows a toast warning.
+If the fetch fails (for example, the server blocks `.txt`), the app drops to a small built-in list and flags the issue with a toast.

 ## Statistics

-- Stored in `localStorage` under `word-game:stats`.
+- Stored in `localStorage` as `word-game:stats`
-- Includes games played, win rate, current/max streak, and guess distribution.
+- Tracks games played, win rate, current/max streak, and guess distribution
-- Clearing browser storage (or using incognito) resets the stats.
+- Clearing browser storage (or jumping into a private window) resets everything

-## Project Structure
+## Project Layout

 ```
 index.html   # single page entry point